Skip to main content

 Take cues from other space types – your local small Starbucks is a start!

-Waiting times can be long in medical facilities, and it’s important that the patient and family be given comfortable and practical areas to wait, especially with today’s technology.
-Small coffee shops and cafĂ©s have successfully created such spaces by introducing work tables, lounge seating and designated areas for conversation which can reduce anxiety and can shorten the perceived waiting times.
+Waiting times can be long in medical facilities, and the patient and family must be given comfortable and practical areas to wait, especially with today’s technology.
+Small coffee shops and cafĂ©s have successfully created such spaces by introducing work tables, lounge seating, and designated areas for conversation which can reduce anxiety and can shorten the perceived waiting times.

 Introduce soothing and lasting interiors

 The ambiance of smaller facilities should help in the healing process, rather than aggravate it.
 Color palettes from nature have been shown to calm and comfort people.
 In a small facility, creative use of lighting can also be used to maximize this effect with indirect exposure and natural illumination.
-Finishes that are easy washable not only provide a cleaner environment, but allow for extra cost savings with a longer lifespan.
+Finishes that are easily washable not only provide a cleaner environment but also allow for extra cost savings with a longer lifespan.

 Atlanta Business Chronicle: Best in Atlanta Real Estate